apache/calcite-avatica-go/site/_docs/go_client_reference.md

 <strong><a name="batching" href="#batching">batching</a></strong>

-When you want to write large amounts of data more quickly, instead of consuming time on network communications.
+When you want to write large amounts of data, you can enable batching rather than making a call to the server for each execution.
 By using [ExecuteBatchRequest](https://calcite.apache.org/avatica/docs/protobuf_reference.html#executebatchrequest),
-you can pack and send multiple pieces of data to reduce the confirmation of messages.
-When you set `batching=true`, Statement will only be executed when `Close()` is called, and the statement is goroutine-safe.
+the driver will batch up `Exec()`s and send them to the sever when a statement is closed using `Close()`.
+The statement object is thread-safe and can be used by multiple go-routines, but the changes will only be sent to the server after the statement has been closed.

 ```go
 // when using phoenix